jleyva/moodle-block_configurablereports/README.txt

 - AJAX_SCRIPT move to webservice
 - unserialize() to json_decode()
 - Readme to Markdown format
+- validation if class exists and inherits correct parent class.
 - Changelog to separate file

 3.9.0 (2019122000) for Moodle 3.4, 3.5, 3.6, 3.7, 3.8, 3.9
 Release date: Tuesday, 3 November 2020